Prescription Drug Trafficking Crimes

 The appellate court also indicated that at the new trial, the defendant could argue during the judgment of acquittal that the State had not disproved the affirmative defense that the medication was possessed with a valid prescription.

 INSTRUCTION NO. ___

-One of the most common factual scenario in these cases occurs when a pharmacists receives a suspicious prescription.
-The pharmacists takes the prescription and tells the individual to come back to pick up the pills in a few hours.
-The pharmacists then attempts to contact the doctor who prescribed the medication only to find out that the prescription is fraudulent.
+One of the most common factual scenario in these cases occurs when a pharmacist receives a suspicious prescription.
+The pharmacist takes the prescription and tells the individual to come back to pick up the pills in a few hours.
+The pharmacist then attempts to contact the doctor who prescribed the medication only to find out that the prescription is fraudulent.

 The pharmacist then contacts local law enforcement officers who advise the pharmacist to go ahead and fill the prescription.
 Law enforcement arranges a reverse-sting operation in which they wait in the parking lot of the pharmacy while the individual picks up the prescription medication.

 The law enforcement officers then follow the individual out of the parking lot and conduct and investigatory stop of the vehicle to arrest the person for presenting the fraudulent prescription and for trafficking the controlled substance.
 Law enforcement may also attempt to seize and forfeit the vehicle being driven by the individual who used the vehicle to pick up the fraudulent prescription.

 From the perspective of the law enforcement officer, the charges are much more serious if the pharmacist actually fills the prescription, including a possible fifteen-year minimum mandatory sentence for trafficking in a controlled substance such as oxycodone or hydrocodone.